GunarsK-portfolio/admin-api/README.md

 ## Authentication

-This API validates JWT tokens issued by auth-service.
+This API validates JWT tokens issued by auth-service using the portfolio-common auth middleware.
 The middleware:
-1. Extracts token from `Authorization` header
+1. Extracts token from `Authorization: Bearer <token>` header
-2. Validates token signature and expiry
+2. Validates token with auth-service
 3. Injects user information into request context

+All endpoints except `/api/v1/health` require authentication.

 ## Integration